Daveyr/academic-kickstart/content/post/2021-01-24-how-to-burn-the-plaid-keyboard-bootloader-using-arduino-nano/index.en.md

 ## Make the bootloader file

 There are a few ways to make and burn the bootloader.
 You only have to choose one method.
+At this point reconnect your Arduino to your computer using the USB cable.

 ### The straightforward command line way
 By far the easiest way to do this is to download [this hex file](https://github.com/Daveyr/plaid/blob/add-bootloader-info/bootloader/plaid_default.hex) I made earlier.
 You can skip the rest of this section until _Burn the bootloader_ unless you are interested in where it came from.
 Thanks to Github user [itsnoeasy](https://github.com/hsgw/plaid/issues/10#issuecomment-583849113), this is how I made it.